vmware/vic-product/docs/user_doc/vic_vsphere_admin/verify_vch_deployment.md

    - You followed the instructions in [Deploy a Demo VCH](deploy_demo_vch.md) to deploy a basic VCH with no security.
    - You followed the instructions in [Deploy a VCH to an ESXi Host with No vCenter Server](deploy_vch_esxi.md) or [Deploy a VCH to a Basic vCenter Server Cluster](deploy_vch_vcenter.md), specifying the `--no-tlsverify` option.
 - You have installed a Docker client.
-- If you deployed the VCH to vCenter Server, connect a vSphere Web Client to that vCenter Server instance.
+- If you deployed the VCH to vCenter Server, connect a vSphere Client to that vCenter Server instance.
 - If you deployed the VCH to an ESXi host, connect a vSphere Client to that host.

 **Procedure**

-1. View the VCH appliance in the vSphere Web Client or vSphere Client.
+1. View the VCH appliance in the vSphere Client or vSphere Client.

-   - vCenter Server: Go to **Hosts and Clusters** in the vSphere Web Client and select the cluster or host on which you deployed the VCH.
+   - vCenter Server: Go to **Hosts and Clusters** in the vSphere  Client and select the cluster or host on which you deployed the VCH.
 You should see a vApp with the name that you set for the VCH.
    - ESXi host: Go to **Inventory** in the vSphere Client and select the host on which you deployed the VCH.
 You should see a resource pool with the name that you set for the VCH.

     The vApp or resource pool contains the VCH endpoint VM.